-NSCC executed the Existing Accord to facilitate, via NSCC's systems, the physical settlement of securities arising out of options and futures cleared by OCC.
-OCC Clearing Members that clear and settle physically settled options and futures transactions through OCC also are required under OCC's Rules14 to be Members of NSCC or to have appointed or nominated a Member of NSCC to act on its behalf.
+effected through the facilities of NSCC and are not settled through OCC's facilities.
+OCC and NSCC executed the Existing Accord to facilitate, via NSCC's systems, the physical settlement of securities arising out of options and futures cleared by OCC.
+OCC Clearing Members that clear and settle physically settled options and futures transactions through OCC also are required under OCC's Rules to be Members of NSCC or to have appointed or nominated a Member of NSCC to act on its behalf.
 As noted above, these firms are referred to as "Common Members" in the Existing Accord.

+iii.
 Summary of the Existing Accord